-Smart wiring is the new buzz word for property and house owners.
+Smart wiring is now firmly on the mind of property and house owners.
 But what is it?
 And, more importantly, why do you need it?

 The following sheds light on exactly what smart wiring is, discusses the benefits it brings and the route you need to take if you decide that it’s something that will improve your home.

 - Smart wiring is NOT the same as a network cable: These two are commonly confused, but are two very different things.
 To easily understand the concept, think of all the wires that are running around your home – providing a power source to aspects such as lights, internet, security systems, lighting, energy, home entertainment systems etc .
 Smart wiring brings all of these into a single platform, with the ability to integrate various smart systems and sensors around the building.
 It also provides the capacity to increase and add elements at a later date without the need to rip out walls or pull up floorboards.